nicholaswmin/automap/README.md

 and `JSON.parse(json)`

+This is what you might be doing right now, or at least it's one of the things you did when you first started using Redis since it's the most intuitive and simple operation.

-This is a dead-simple, highly efficient and inherently atomic operation.
+It's not an amateurish move, in fact it's is a dead-simple, highly efficient and inherently atomic operation.

-There's zero point in talking about time complexities, atomicities or concurrency yada yadas if you can easily get away with this.
+There's zero point in talking about time complexities, atomicities or concurrency problems and whatnot if you can easily get away with this.

 In this case you're absolutely set and you should stop reading this.
-You simply don't need this package.
+You simply don't need this package and none of the issues here apply to you.
+In some cases it's more performant that any other option.

-In some cases this is even more performant than using Redis JSON directly, a [good benchmark of which can be found here][benchmark].
+[There's a benchmark here, done by the Redis team][benchmark].

-The obvious caveat is that you cannot fetch individual list items directly from Redis since you would always need to fetch and parse the entire graph, but for (probably most?) use-cases that's just entirely ok.
+The obvious caveat is that you cannot fetch individual list items directly from Redis since you would always need to fetch and parse the entire graph, but for (probably most) use-cases that's simply just a non-problem.

 ### Why not Redis JSON

-Redis JSON is not a native datatype in Redis.

-A lot of managed cloud Redis providers do not allow it's use.

-If your application cloud provider offers a fairly OK Redis service, it also most likely offers that service in the same network as your application servers which means you're locked-in to their offering if you want to ensure minimal amounts of overhead latency which is the make or break factor in most use cases looking to benefit from using Redis.

-It goes without saying that if you can use it then by all means, you should.
+If you can use it with your provider then you probably should.

+We'd still build a similar mapper to this one but for our own internal reasons that are probably specific to us; in general half the issues this package attempts to solve are solved out-the-box by using RedisJSON directly.

+So it's generally recommended to use RedisJSON directly rather than use this package.

 ### Known alternatives